dSynMa/sweap-docker/README.md

 The distribution of `right,wrong,timeout`, and `oom` columns might change but the value of `error` should be `0` on all rows.
 If this is the case, the smoke-test was successful.
-If not, please rerun without the `>/dev/null && cat ...` and include the full output in the report.
+If not, please rerun without the `>/dev/null` and include the full output in the report.

 -------------------------------------------------------------------------------
 **                               FULL REVIEW                                 **